State of Construction Apprenticeship Report 2024

 Encouragingly, nearly 10% of the estimated 24,530 uptake figure across the UK was made up of female new starters, growing by more than 2% on the previous year’s estimate (21-22).

 That growth aside, significant work still needs to be done to make construction more diverse.
 Morgan Siddall’s report Are we Gen Z ready? revealed that 57% of women and girls are still put off from considering a career in the construction sector because they believe it is male-dominated.
-Further statistics back that notion, with only 12.37% of all engineers in the UK being female, according to data published by the Women’s Engineering Society (WES).
+Further statistics back that notion, with only 12.37% of all engineers in the UK being female, according to data published by Engineering UK.

 The sector continues to lag significantly behind other industries when analysing gender split.
 There remains an imbalance and when compared against other industries for gender balance across roles, construction still sits last.
 Only 14.7% of those employed in the industry are women, nearly 33% lower than the UK average.